DFIRKuiper/Kuiper/README.md

 - **Disk:** 25GB for testing purposes and more disk space depends on the amount of data collected.

 **Notes**
-- If you want to use RAM more than 64GB to increase Elasticsearch performence, it is recommended to use multiple nodes for Elasticsearch cluster instead in different machines
+- If you want to use RAM more than 64GB to increase Elasticsearch performance, it is recommended to use multiple nodes for Elasticsearch cluster instead of different machines
 - For parsing, Celery generate workers based on CPU cores (worker per core), each core parse one machine at a time and when the machine finished, the other queued machines will start parsing, if you have large number of machines to process in the same time you have to increase the cores number

 ## Installation

-Starting from version 2.2.0, Kuiper run over dockers, there are 7 docker images:
+Starting from version 2.2.0, Kuiper run as containers, there are 7 Docker images:

-- **Flask**: the main docker which host the web application (check [docker image](https://hub.docker.com/r/dfirkuiper/dfir_kuiper)).
+- **Flask**: the main container which host the web application (check [Docker image](https://hub.docker.com/r/dfirkuiper/dfir_kuiper)).
 - **Mongodb**: stores the cases and machines metadata.
 - **Elasticsearch (es01)**: stores the parsed artifacts data.
-- **Nginx**: reverse proxy for the flask container.
+- **Nginx**: reverse proxy for the Flask container.
-- **Celery**: artifacts parser component check [docker image](https://hub.docker.com/r/dfirkuiper/dfir_kuiper).
+- **Celery**: artifacts parser component check [Docker image](https://hub.docker.com/r/dfirkuiper/dfir_kuiper).
 - **Redis**: queue for celery workers
 - **NFS (Network File System)**: container that stores the shared files between Flask and Celery containers.

-To run the docker use the following command:
+To run the container setup use the following command:

 ```shell
 sysctl -w vm.max_map_count=262144